 Line/HOD shall intimate respective HR Business partner regarding matter and is responsible for promptly mediating & resolve any concerns raised along with remedial actions within fifteen (15) working days.

 In case, you are not comfortable in reporting matter to your line/HOD, you may reach out to Jazz Chief People Officer(CPO) directly.

+You can raise your concern through the Compliance portal on People Hub.
+When logging your concern, you are to ensure that “Resolve – Employee Grievance (Pakistan)” is selected from the given categories.
+Based on your choice of addressee (Line / HOD / CPO), your query will be routed to the concerned person.

 In the event the matter cannot be mediated/resolved, the issue will be assigned to independent investigator and entered in case management system.
 The matter will be investigated as per the investigation management policy.
 The investigation disciplinary committee (IDC) charter gives the right of appeal within 14 working days of notification of IDC decision.